 How Much Subsidized Loans Can I Take?

 How much you can borrow depends solely on different factors.
-These factors include what level you are in school, whether you are an independent or a dependent student, and the type of loan as well as loan terms you want.
+These factors include what level you are in school, whether you are an independent or a dependent student, and the type of loan and loan terms you want.
 Knowing these can help you determine how much you should borrow to avoid borrowing more than you need.

 Subsidized Loan Interest Rate?